zriyansh/signoz.io/blog/2022-04-30-opentelemetry-gin.md

 ```

 **Step 7: Set environment variables and run your Gin application**<br></br>
-Now that you have instrumented your Gin application with OpenTelemetry, you need to set some environment variables to send data to SigNoz backend:
+Now that you have instrumented your Gin application with OpenTelemetry, you need to set some environment variables to send data to the SigNoz backend:
 `SERVICE_NAME`: goGinApp (you can name it whatever you want)

 `OTEL_EXPORTER_OTLP_ENDPOINT`: localhost:4317

-Since, we have installed SigNoz on our local machine, we use the above IP.
+Since we have installed SigNoz on our local machine, we use the above IP.
 If you install SigNoz on a different machine, you can update it with the relevant IP.

 Hence, the final run command looks like this: